laravel/docs/billing.md

         );
     }

 On the payment confirmation page, the customer will be prompted to enter their credit card information again and perform any additional actions required by Stripe, such as "3D Secure" confirmation.
 After confirming their payment, the user will be redirected to the URL provided by the `redirect` parameter specified above.
 Upon redirection, `message` (string) and `success` (integer) query string variables will be added to the URL.
-As of this moment the payment page supports the following payment method types:
+The payment page currently supports the following payment method types:

 <div class="content-list" markdown="1">
 - Credit Cards